- GW Home

 Closer to home, our Teachers in Industry Project is bridging the gap between academic preparation in area schools and the workforce needs of regional businesses.

-We have forged partnerships with industry, government and the community, and we are supporting regional opportunities, as evidenced by our investment in big data and data analytics and our attention to computational biology, personalized medicine, cybersecurity and other growing fields.
+We have forged partnerships with industry, government and the community, and we are supporting regional opportunities, as evidenced by our investment in big data and data analytics and our attention to autism, computational biology, cybersecurity and other growing fields.

 We are also engaged in leading-edge delivery of education to non-traditional learners in the 21st century.
 We will pioneer new programs and utilize state-of-the-art technology to provide the best possible learning experience.